koutakou/NymQuest/README.md

-# NymQuest: Privacy-Focused Multiplayer Game
+# NymQuest: Privacy-Focused Multiplayer Game in a Cypherpunk World

-NymQuest is a privacy-preserving multiplayer game that leverages the Nym mixnet to ensure secure, anonymous communications between players.
-This innovative game demonstrates the practical application of privacy-enhancing technologies in interactive entertainment.
+NymQuest is a privacy-preserving multiplayer game set in a rich cypherpunk world that leverages the Nym mixnet to ensure secure, anonymous communications between players.
+This innovative game demonstrates the practical application of privacy-enhancing technologies in interactive entertainment while immersing players in a dystopian future where privacy is both scarce and valuable.

 ## Quick Start